***Post was written after 6 months living in Korea however I updated a few things after 2 years of living in Gwangju!***

 Bring a few months’ supply of deodorant.
 You will only find about 3 types of deodorant including a spray kind so I am glad I brought a good amount.
 I actually buy the Dove spray brand now and it works really well but it’s about 12 dollars for one.

 This is totally your preference.
 I brought a few tubes and I recently ran out of toothpaste so now I use a Korean brand but I do miss Crest since it has a more fresh taste but don’t be afraid to use Korean toothpaste.
-It does the job.
+It does the job and they have mint flavors.

 I brought a good amount of tampons as I was worried they wouldn’t have them in Korea but I did find that Olive Young, Home Plus and a couple other places carry tampons.
 It’s about $5 for a pack of 16.
 So don’t spend your time stocking up on a billion tampons.
 You can find them here.
 You may need to hunt a little as there’s only one type of brand next to a million pads.